moby/moby/docs/sources/examples/running_redis_service.rst

     apt-get -y install redis-server
     service redis-server stop

-Since we used the ``--link redis:db`` option before.
-Docker has created some environment variables in our web application container.
+As we've used the ``--link redis:db`` option, Docker has created some environment variables in our web application container.
-Let's inspect them with the ``env`` command.

 .. code-block:: bash